All About Trans is an On Road Media project that is involved in positively changing how the media understands and portrays trans people.

 The media’s portrayal of trans people has traditionally relied on sensationalism and inaccuracy, fueled by a widespread lack of understanding of trans issues.
-All About Trans aims to establish connections between the trans community and the media.
+All About Trans aims to establish connections between the trans community and the media and offer support to improve portrayal.
 Through these relationships and collaborations, a dialogue can be created that brings about better, more accurate and positive representation.

-The project offers the trans community a platform to speak out against the prejudice they may experience.
+The project offers the trans community a platform to speak out against the prejudice they may experience and promotes more trans voices in the media.
 In the long term, All About Trans aims to create a movement towards fair treatment and greater understanding that can sustain itself.

 We hope this will lead to a greater public understanding of transgender issues and wider acceptance.

 Paris Lees, journalist, presenter and All About Trans ambassador explains the work:

 All About Trans has two elements: The Media Interactions (ongoing) and the Patchwork Digital Storytelling Project (which ran throughout 2014).
 The project is supported by the Paul Hamlyn Foundation and the Esmée Fairbairn Foundation and previously BBC and Channel 4.

 These informal, yet facilitated, social meet-ups are about building positive and progressive relationships between trans people and the media.